-The Region 9 AAA Public Hearing is scheduled for Monday May 19, 2025, at 1:00 pm in conjunction with the Regional Advisory Council to maximize input and representation from across Region 9's PSA.
-It will be held at NEMCSA Headquarters, 2569 US 23 South, Alpena, MI.
-The Public Hearing will outline the use of funds and provision of services under the Older Americans Act for fiscal year 2026, and covers the counties of: Alcona, Alpena, Arenac, Cheboygan, Crawford, Iosco, Montmorency, Ogemaw, Oscoda, Otsego, Presque Isle, and Roscommon.
-A virtual option to attend is also made available.
-Registration can be made by calling 989-358-4661 or emailing mcquarriec@nemcsa.org.
+The Region 9 Public Hearing was held on Monday May 19, 2025, at 1:00 pm in conjunction with the Regional Advisory Council to maximize input and representation from across Region 9's PSA.
+It was held at NEMCSA Headquarters, 2569 US 23 South, Alpena, MI with 25 total persons attending made up of 7 attending virtually and 18 attending in person.
+The Public Hearing outlined the use of funds and provision of services under the Older Americans Act for FY 2026, and covered the counties of: Alcona, Alpena, Arenac, Cheboygan, Crawford, Iosco, Montmorency, Ogemaw, Oscoda, Otsego, Presque Isle, and Roscommon.